Click here to add this page to your favorites

 2008 saw myself and a friend complete an End to End walk (1200 miles) of Britain in only 64 days.
 Having completed this extreme challenge (and all the less extreme ones) I can now admit to myself that I like the challenge.
 I may not like it all whilst completing the challenge, but soon enough the rose tinted glasses come on and all I want to be doing is my next challenge.

-The start of 2009 came with a rollercoaster of 'yes' and 'no' for the requirement for me to go to Afghanistan with the TA.
+The start of 2009 came with a roller-coaster of 'yes' and 'no' for the requirement for me to go to Afghanistan with the TA.
 Eventually I found myself in Afghanistan on Herrick 11 training the Afghan National Army.
 In October 2010 I completed the 4Deserts Sahara Marathon.
-And now my next extreme challenge is the Yukon 430 miles Arctic Ultra.
-However, to help build myself back up to fitness, I completed the Oxfam Trailwalker in July 2011 and am likely to be mobilised once again to Afghanistan in March 2012.
+To help build myself back up to fitness, I completed the Oxfam Trailwalker in July 2011 and was mobilised once again to Afghanistan in March 2012 during which I completed a Marathon around my small base in Nadi-Ali, a very boring 600m track round and round again.
+My next challenge is to complete The Race, a 260km Cycle, Run and Kayak around some of the toughest terrain Donegal has to offer.

 2008 saw myself and a friend complete an End to End walk (1200 miles) of Britain in only 64 days.
 Having completed this extreme challenge (and all the less extreme ones) I can now admit to myself that I like the challenge.
 I may not like it all whilst completing the challenge, but soon enough the rose tinted glasses come on and all I want to be doing is my next challenge.

-The start of 2009 came with a rollercoaster of 'yes' and 'no' for the requirement for me to go to Afghanistan with the TA.
+The start of 2009 came with a roller-coaster of 'yes' and 'no' for the requirement for me to go to Afghanistan with the TA.
 Eventually I found myself in Afghanistan on Herrick 11 training the Afghan National Army.
 In October 2010 I completed the 4Deserts Sahara Marathon.
-And now my next extreme challenge is the Yukon 430 miles Arctic Ultra.
-However, to help build myself back up to fitness, I completed the Oxfam Trailwalker in July 2011 and am likely to be mobilised once again to Afghanistan in March 2012.
+To help build myself back up to fitness, I completed the Oxfam Trailwalker in July 2011 and was mobilised once again to Afghanistan in March 2012 during which I completed a Marathon around my small base in Nadi-Ali, a very boring 600m track round and round again.
+My next challenge is to complete The Race, a 260km Cycle, Run and Kayak around some of the toughest terrain Donegal has to offer.